honzabrecka/composable-fetch/README.md

 // retries after 1 sec, then 2 secs, 3 secs, then 1 sec, 2 secs, 3 secs
 ```

 Retry is often used together with `composableFetch.timeout`.
+Please note that when the timeout is reached, the fetch request is not killed.
+In other words request will always finish.

 If you're dealing with a legacy API which may or may not successfully respond, then the following pattern may be used: